The best Speechify alternative for Mac in 2026

 Pros

-- Document import — PDF, EPUB, DOCX, scanned PDFs with OCR
+- Strong document import — PDF, EPUB, DOCX, scanned PDFs with OCR

 - Cheaper than Speechify by ~$40/yr